(Beta) How to Set Frequency Capping

 In some cases you may have a user segment that could potentially see several flows in their session.
 This can typically be avoided with thoughtful user segmentation or event and Appcues history targeting, but as a backup we do offer multiple methods for frequency capping.

 Please note: This feature is currently in beta.
 If you would like to use our frequency capping feature, please contact firstname.lastname@example.org

-Frequency capping dictates the amount of time you require in-between flows appearing for your users.
-Linked flows will show in their entirety, but any flows that are unlinked will respect the time you require to pass before appearing.
+Account-wide frequency capping dictates the minimum amount of time a user must wait between flows.
+Linked flows will show in their entirety, but any flows that are unlinked will block until the cap expires.

-Once you've reach out for us to access this feature, go into the "Account" page from the dropdown menu behind your account avatar.
+Once you've reach out for us to access this feature, go into the "Account" page from the Settings menu (next to your account avatar).
 Check the "enable frequency capping" box and write in your desired time lapse between Appcues content.
 This amount of time will be required to pass between each Appcues flow your users see.

 As this feature is in beta, there are a few things to note before enabling frequency capping: